Ways to Support & Work Together

-Others are looking for a more direct, collaborative way to work together.
+Others are looking for more direct collaboration.

-How I Work
+How I Work (in Plain Terms)

 Individual & Relational Work